mathieulagrange/expLanes/demonstrations/similarityDemo/README.txt

 % specific parameters that need to be set and tested for every
 % configurations of your algorithm under evaluation.

-% The evaluation workflow is broken into 3 main steps:
-%   Processing
-%   Evaluation
-%   Display
-% For each of those, a specific function has been created that needs to be
-% filled.

-% The steps can be conviently managed with the Run function.
+% The processing steps can be conviently managed with the Run function.

 % More information can be found in the documentation of expCode.